waveware4ai/importpy/README.md

 moduleA1.py of packageA
 moduleB1 = importpy('../packageB/moduleB1.py')
 ```
-Also, can import moduleA2 of packageA from moduleC2 of packageC as follows.
+likewise, can import moduleA2 of packageA from moduleC2 of packageC as follows.
 ```
 moduleC2.py of packageC
 moduleA1 = importpy('../../packageA/moduleA2.py')
 ```
+Additionally, modules imported in this way can be executed independently regardless of the package structure.
+That's it....

 # History
 ------------